Financial remedies on divorce

 The project

-In its review, the Law Commission will carry out a detailed analysis of the current laws on financial remedies, to determine whether there are problems with the current framework which require law reform, and what the options for reform might look like.
+In its review, the Law Commission carried out a detailed analysis of the current laws on financial remedies, to determine whether there were problems with the current framework which required law reform, and what the options for reform might look like.
+We undertook comparative analysis of financial remedies law in other countries, and considered current legal and socio-economic research, in particular the work of ‘Fair Shares?
+Sorting out money and property on divorce’ project, funded by the Nuffield Foundation.

-As part of its analysis of existing law, the Law Commission will consider whether there is potential for reform in specific areas such as:
+As part of its analysis of existing law, the Law Commission considered whether there was potential for reform in specific areas such as:

-- The discretionary powers given to judges over the division of financial assets, and whether there is a need for a clear set of principles, enshrined in law, to give more certainty to divorcing couples.
+- The discretionary powers given to judges over the division of financial assets, and any need for a clear set of principles, enshrined in law, to give more certainty to divorcing couples.

-- Whether there should be wider powers given to the courts to make orders for children over the age of eighteen.
+- Wider powers given for the courts to make orders for children over the age of eighteen.

 - How maintenance payments for an ex-spouse or civil partner should work.

-- What consideration the courts should give to the behaviour of separating parties when making financial remedy orders.
+- The effect of the behaviour of separating parties when making financial remedy orders.

 - Orders relating to pensions and whether they are overlooked when dividing the divorcing parties’ assets.